Woniulol/fromAccToSomethingElse/README.md

-# Welcome to My Data Analytics and Programming Portfolio
+# Welcome

 Hello, and thank you for visiting my GitHub repository!
 This repository serves as a showcase of my work in the fields of data analytics, database management, programming, and more.

 ## About Me

 - I am currently a postgraduate business school student passionate about data analytics, database management, and programming.
-- While my primary focus is still on my accounting major studies, I aspire to leverage these skills to enhance the quality and efficiency of my work and studies and, if possible, to find new opportunities in my career development.
+- While my primary focus is on my accounting major studies, I aspire to leverage these skills to enhance the quality and efficiency of my work and studies, and, if possible, to find new opportunities in my career development.
 - I believe in continuous learning and personal development, and this repository reflects my journey of acquiring new skills.

 ## About the Repository